Recovering From a Hip & Knee Replacement

 It is normal to have some bruising, tightness, swelling, pain and redness at the incision site.
 But if you have any of the symptoms in the list below, call your surgeon or a Clinical Joint Surgery Manager.
 You can also call one of the Clinical Joint Surgery Managers with any other questions or concerns you may have.

 - A mild fever (less than 101.5 degrees) that lasts more than five days

 - Redness that gets larger and spreads from your surgery site

 - If the wound oozes fluid and soaks the dressing or bandage

 - Your incision site smells bad

-- Any of your incisions open
+- Any part of your incision is open

 - Severe pain that does not get better when you take pain medications

-Our Expert Team
+Meet the Expert Team